hapax/hapax.github.io/assets/simple-physics.md

 ---

 **December 18, 2019.** *Physics is often presented as the most arcane and mathematically challenging of natural sciences.
-But simple, pre-calculus physics is mind-bogglingly powerful.
-I give several examples, proving (hopefully) that simple physics gives more insight into both real life and the heady realms of theory than standard textbook treatments suggest.*
+But simple physical ideas, combined with pre-calculus mathematics, can be mind-bogglingly powerful.
+I give several examples.*

 ### Contents